tesseract-ocr/tessdoc/TrainingTesseract-4.00.md

 Char error rate=0.04552459, Word error rate=0.22928254

 It seems to have got better at that data set!
-This is probably because the the original model was trained on artificially degraded images to make it learn how to deal with degraded text.
+This is probably because the original model was trained on artificially degraded images to make it learn how to deal with degraded text.